-The three most common reasons businesses give for not jumping on the Amazon B2B bandwagon are that they think the platform is mainly set up for merchants to sell directly to individual customers rather than businesses, lack of time, and a fear of channel conflict that will create a new sales channel that will cause pricing conflicts across their other distribution channels.
-There is also the fear that committing to selling B2B on Amazon could disrupt traditional sales channels or existing e-commerce.
-Getting started isn’t as intimidating as some people think.
+In recent surveys, the most common reasons businesses give for not jumping on the Amazon B2B bandwagon are that they think the platform is mainly constructed for merchants to sell directly to individual customers rather than businesses, lack of time, and fear of channel conflict.

-There are many different types of merchant Amazon listing approaches, including:
+There are many types of merchant Amazon listing approaches, including:

 - Vendor Express/Vendor Central